 Transportation is provided for all School of Choice programs.
-To arrange transportation for your child for the upcoming school year, contact the Transportation Office at 981-2022.
+To arrange transportation for your child for the upcoming school year, please request using this online form or contact the Transportation Office at 981-2022.

 May I remain at a School of Choice school if I withdraw from the program within the school?

 Students who withdraw from the School of Choice program must enroll in their zoned school.

 Do I have to apply for School of Choice if I live in the school zone?

 You need to only apply for School of Choice if the program offered is a program within a school (Inquiry, Montessori, Accelerated Studies).
 For whole school Choice Programs (STEAM, International Baccalaureate/IB, Arts Integration), applicants who live within the school’s zone do not need to apply.

 If I am zoned for a School of Choice and move but want to remain in the program, what do I do?

 You do not need to complete the application.
 Please contact the registrar at the School of Choice regarding this process.

 Can I be accepted into a School of Choice Program if I miss the application deadline?